 SCA is an organisation centred around community.
-As the COVID-19 Pandemic continues, the effect on our communities, wherever they may be, is significant.
-However, there is always a way to help others and, right now, your support has the potential to make a real difference.
-Whilst all of our face-to-face projects are on hold and social interactions dangerous, we must zoom out, consider ‘community’ in a wider sense and get a little more creative about how we can support people, for their benefit, but also for your own personal well-being.
+Despite restrictions on face-to-face projects, there is always a way to help others and, right now, your support has the potential to make a real difference.
 Volunteering, in whatever form, can be a fantastic tool to feel connected with others, so what better time to get involved?

 Check out some of our ideas for from-home volunteering below.
-We’d love to hear from you about anything you’ve been upto to support others during this difficult time.
-Do stay in contact and email email@example.com with your volunteering updates whether they are organised by us or not.
-It helps and inspires us to learn from our fantastic volunteer base
+We’d love to hear from you about anything you’ve been up to support others during this difficult time.
+Do stay in contact and email firstname.lastname@example.org with your volunteering updates whether they are organised by us or not.
+It helps and inspires us to learn from our fantastic volunteer base.

 If you are already matched with a one-to-one client, writing letters/postcards to vulnerable people or those self-isolating or better still, organise to call or video-call them if you have permission to access their contact details.
 Alternatively, why not try making small home-made gifts for people like knitted socks, stress balls or friendship bracelets.
 Such small gestures are fun for you and can really brighten people’s day.

 – Alzheimer’s Society Dementia Friends – A national initiative that aims to change the way we think, act and talk about dementia.
 Dementia Friends are invited to learn about what dementia is, what living with the condition is like and about the small ways in which everyone can help. https://www.dementiafriends.org.uk/register-digital-friend